MrAprksn/common/cv/cv.md

 ## Senior SRE

-### TECHNICAL SKILLS

-- AWS
-- Kubernetes
-- Hashicorp tools (Terraform, Consul, Vault, etc...)
-- Docker
-- Linux
-- Observability
-- CI/CD
-- Automation
-- Python, Rust

-### SUMMARY

-Experienced **SRE**, focused on cloud environments and micro-services with strong background in the Enterprise sector and Open Source projects, inspired by planning, deploying, running and monitoring infrastructure in the cloud, automating CI/CD processes, learning new technologies.
+I am an experienced Senior SRE with a strong background in the Enterprise sector and Open Source projects.
+I am passionate about planning, deploying, running, and monitoring infrastructure in the cloud, automating CI/CD processes, and learning new technologies.
+My technical skills include AWS, Kubernetes, Hashicorp tools (Terraform, Consul, Vault, etc.), Docker, Linux, Observability, CI/CD, Automation, and Python and Rust.

-### CORE COMPETENCIES
+## CORE COMPETENCIES

-- Team player
-- Troubleshooting guru
-- Automation enthusiast
-- Script master
+I am a team player, troubleshooting guru, automation enthusiast, script master, and cloud expert.
+I have a proven track record of success in developing and deploying cloud-based solutions, automating processes, and troubleshooting complex issues.

 ### PROFESSIONAL EXPERIENCE